michaeldexter/occambsd/README.md

 ## OccamBSD: An application of Occam's razor to FreeBSD
 a.k.a. "super svelte stripped down FreeBSD"

-## Imagine: Virtual and Hardware Machine Boot Image Imaging
+## Imagine: Virtual and Hardware Machine Boot Image Imaging at the block level
 a.k.a.
-"An unnecessarily-complex solution to what should be a simple problem"
+"No one clicks 'next, next, next, finish' to install cloud systems, right?"

-## Propagate: "Packaged Base" Jails, Boot Environments, and VM-IMAGEs
+## Propagate: "Packaged Base" Jails and Boot Environments at the file level
-a.k.a.
-"Nope.
-Not waiting any longer for a packaged base"
+a.k.a. "bsdinstall(8) and bsdconfig(8) should do all this, right?"

 This evolving project incorporates several inter-related scripts with the broad goal of producing and/or deploying bootable FreeBSD, OmniOS, Debian, RouterOS, and Windows systems from source or downloaded boot images.
 Official OpenBSD boot images would be greatly appreciated.

 ```
 occambsd.sh		Builds a "svelte", purpose-build FreeBSD bootable disk image using the FreeBSD build(7) system
-profile-amd64-minimum*.txt	A minimum system configuration for use on a virtual machine for FreeBSD
-profile-amd64-zfs*.txt		The minimum configuration with ZFS support
-profile-amd64-hardware.txt	A minimum configuration with ZFS and hardware machine support, tested on a ThinkPad
-propagate.sh		Builds PkgBase jails, boot environments, and VM-IMAGEs
+profile-*.txt		Build profiles for occambsd.sh
-imagine.sh		Images official and OccamBSD bootable disk images to hardware and virtual machine images, or dist sets or build objects to a boot environment
+imagine.sh		Images upstream bootable disk images to hardware and virtual machine images
+propagate.sh		Builds packaged base jails and boot environments
-autounattend_xml	A directory of Windows autounattend.xml files
+autounattend_xml	A directory of Windows autounattend.xml files used by imagine.sh
 ```

+## Brief History

+1991: "Unix makes perfect sense as 'behind the scenes of the computer', like working behind the camera"
+1998: "Red Hat Linux 5.2 is a halfway-decent Unix clone in which RPM "packaged base" accounts for most OS files but unleashes RPM Hell for third party software"
+1999: "Red Hat Linux 6.0 is a stunningly-bad Windows clone with that early GNOME release"
+1999: "Red Hat Linux 6.1 up2date finally allows online updating, better late than never"
+2002: "FreeBSD Jail in 4.7 mitigates RPM Hell and small Jails can be built with SKIPDIR and build options"
+2003: "FreeBSD 5.0 jls(8) and jexec(8) are awesome but wow is that sucker unstable"
+2003: FreeBSD 5.1 introduces AMD64 support
+2006: BSD.lv SysJail OpenBSD Jails, until systrace was removed
+2009: BSD.lv mult *went there*
+2012: FreeNAS 8.2 delivers OpenZFS v28
+2012: FreeBSD 9.0 delivers Clang/LLVM
+2014: FreeBSD 10.0 introduces the BHyVe come bhyve hypervisor
+2021: FreeBSD 13.0 introduces OpenZFS and working build options after years of bug reporting
+2023: FreeBSD 14.0 preserves working build options and introduces root-on-ZFS VM-IMAGES
+2025: FreeBSD 15.0 institutionalizes packaged base and adds bhyve/ARM64 but "Who broke the damn build options?"

+Finally, Jail, OpenZFS, bhyve and packaged base on AMD64 and ARM64 are here!

+"That only took 34 <expletive deleted> years"

-## Preface
+## Motivations

-The relationships of the components in this repo is complex.
+* OpenZFS everywhere
+* Small Jail Containers and Virtual Machines

-TL:DR: The author prefers to never use a "next, next, next, finish" installer again yet wants a selection of operating systems available with one or two commands.
+* Never using a "next, next, next, finish" installer again
+* Easy deployment of FreeBSD, OmniOS, Debian, RouterOS, and Windows using or or two commands

+## Context

 There have been countless "Cloud" and "Virtual Machine" boot images or "appliances" produced for various operating systems over the years.
 These are often symptoms of the use of "feature-rich" virtual machine boot images formats such as QCOW2, VDI, VHD(X), and others.
 In OpenZFS environments, any such... "copy on write!", "snapshot", or compression features of a non-raw disk image format are  categorically obsoleted by OpenZFS below the POSIX layer.